AaishaMuhammad/mlzoomcamp_capstone/README.md

 ## Proof of Cloud Deploy

-Just in case the cloud deploy is not live for any reason, the `proof` folder contains screenshots and a video recording of the testing script querying the cloud-hosted model with different images and the model returning predictions.
+Just in case the cloud deploy is not live for any reason, the `proof` folder contains screenshots of the testing script querying the cloud-hosted model with different images and the model returning predictions.

 ## Files & Folders